The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Contrasting XAI with the AI Act

 \subsection{Roles, Responsibilities and Needs}

-As laid out in \Cref{sec:xai_understanding}, the XAI community is concerned with stakeholder desiderata \citep{langer_what_2021} while the AI Act concerns stakeholder responsibilities (see \Cref{sec:the_ai_act}).
-While there is an overlap in the main stakeholder roles introduced by XAI and the AI Act, there are also differences.
-Where the \ac{xai} community is satisfied by the role of regulator~\citep{langer_what_2021}, the AI Act has multiple roles.
-There is the national authority assigned to conduct market surveillance of AI systems, the notified body that inspects to what extent an AI system and the developer's organization conform to the requirements and the EU Commission who all have a say in how the AI Act is to be implemented and enforced.
+While there is an overlap in the main stakeholder roles introduced by \cite{langer_what_2021} and the AI Act, there are also differences.
+Where \cite{langer_what_2021} taxonomy includes a single regulator role, the AI Act has multiple roles.
+There is the national authority assigned to conduct market surveillance of AI systems, the notified body that inspects to what extent an AI system, the developer's organization conforming to the requirements, and the EU Commission who have a say in how the AI Act is to be implemented and enforced.
 Even a court could serve as a regulator if the system developer and the national authority have different opinions.
 In the case of our \ac{cdss}, the system developer can even take the XAI role of regulator.
-This can seem counter-intuitive, but it is one way of interpreting the conformity procedure based on self-assessment.
+This can seem counterintuitive, but it is one way of interpreting the conformity procedure based on self-assessment.

-On the other side, the XAI community pays explicit attention to the end user and the affected parties~\citep{langer_what_2021}, while the AI Act trusts the provider and the deployer to take care of those perspectives.
-As such the stakeholder roles can be seen as lacking a common ground, or to complement each other.
+On the other hand, \cite{langer_what_2021} pay explicit attention to the end user and the affected parties, while the AI Act trusts the provider and the deployer to take care of those perspectives.
+As such, the stakeholder roles can be seen as lacking a common ground, or as complementing each other.
 That leaves ample room for the XAI community to define their stakeholder roles in relation to the responsibilities enforced by the AI Act.

-Another observation is that while \citet{langer_what_2021} treat individuals ``as representative members of specified stakeholder classes'', our analysis mandates us to distinguish between affected parties as concrete individuals and as an abstract collective due to the responsibilities of the deployer.
-Art.~26 in the AI Act defines requirements on the usage of the AI system on an individual level at run-time, while Art.~27 poses requirements on performing risk assessments of the AI system in relation to its intended usage pre-launch in respect to the affected parties in general.
+Another observation is that while \cite{langer_what_2021} treat individuals ``as representative members of specified stakeholder classes'', our analysis mandates us to distinguish between affected parties as concrete individuals and as an abstract collective due to the responsibilities of the deployer. \art{26} in the AI Act defines requirements on the usage of the AI system on an individual level at run-time, while \art{27} poses requirements on performing risk assessments of the AI system in relation to its intended usage pre-launch in respect to the affected parties in general.
 This is visualized in \Cref{fig:xai-aiact-roles-responsibilities-a} as two different responsibilities (arrows) between the deployer and the affected parties.